 Our mission is also to share our knowledge of Aboriginal art and culture; passing on ancient messages to create a deeper cultural awareness of Aboriginal heritage through the creation of a magnificent sand mandalas!

 We will also guide participants in their sound healing journey through playing on different healing instruments such as gongs, singing bowls, hang drums, hand pans, and rain-sticks.
-Sound healing uses aspects of music to improve emotional, physical, health and well-being and has been used in various cultures for thousands of years as a tool to heal.
+Sound healing uses aspects of music to improve emotional, physical, health and well-being and has been used in various cultures for thousands of years as a tool to heal and rejuvenate the body.

 Workshop - 3 hours, 11:00 am - 2:00 pm